aws-samples/amazon-lookout-for-metrics-samples/README.md

 The first step is to deploy a CloudFormation template that will perform much of the initial setup for you.
 In another browser window login to your AWS account.
 Once you have done that open the link below in a new tab to start the process of deploying the items you need via CloudFormation.

+*Note: This material is designed to work in US-West-2 during Preview* Using other regions may cause issues or the service may not be available at this time.

 [![Launch Stack](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=ALFMDemo&templateURL=https://lookoutformetricsbucket.s3.amazonaws.com/LookoutForMetricsNotebookSetup.YAML)

 ### Cloud Formation Wizard